 By Sally Long, The Open Group

-Sally Long, Director of Consortia Services at The Open Group, has been managing customer-vendor forums and collaborative development projects for the past nineteen years.
+Sally Long is the Director of Consortia Services at The Open Group.
 She was the Release Engineering Section Manager for all collaborative, multi-vendor, development projects (OSF/1, DME, DCE, and Motif) at The Open Software Foundation (OSF), in Cambridge Massachusetts.
-Following the merger of OSF and X/Open under The Open Group, Sally served as the Program Director for multiple Forums within The Open Group including: The Distributed Computing Environment (DCE) Forum, The Enterprise Management Forum, The Quality of Service (QoS) Task Force, The Real-time and Embedded Systems Forum and most recently the Open Group Trusted Technology Forum.
-Sally has also been instrumental in business development and program definition for certification programs developed and operated by The Open Group for the North American State and Provincial Lotteries Association (NASPL) and for the Near Field Communication (NFC) Forum.
-Sally has a Bachelor of Science degree in Electrical Engineering from Northeastern University in Boston, Massachusetts, and a Bachelor of Science degree in Occupational Therapy from The Ohio State University.
+Following the merger of OSF and X/Open under The Open Group, Sally served as the Program Director for multiple Forums within The Open Group including: The Distributed Computing Environment (DCE) Forum, The Enterprise Management Forum, The Quality of Service (QoS) Task Force, The Real-time and Embedded Systems Forum and most recently the Open Trusted Technology Forum.